-► It doesn't always give an accurate read on resolution, but the jpeg file's size can be a clue whether the image is high resolution and large enough.
+▶ It doesn't always give an accurate read on resolution, but the jpeg file's size can be a good clue whether the image is high resolution and large enough.

 Rule of thumb: The bigger your image file the better.
 First, look at your jpeg file in your directory using the "Detail" view (click the view settings in the tool bar...it's there).
 Most photos less than 1MB (1000kb) won't work.
 If your jpeg file is around 3MB (3000kb), it should be fine.
 Bigger than that, like 6MB or more (6000kb and up), that's sweet!
 And 10-12 MBs?
 Definitely!

-But if your jpeg is something like 20kb up to 750 kb, your photo is most likely too low resolution.
+But if your jpeg is something like 20kb up to 750 kb, your photo is most likely low resolution and not acceptable for the contest.